bulutthecat/bulutthecat/README.md

 ![banner](https://github.com/user-attachments/assets/677246cc-2104-49a7-a411-39c59cad582f)

 &emsp;
-<h3 align="left">Hi 👋, I'm Kevin, a developer in the feild of High efficency compute.
+<h3 align="left">Hi 👋, I'm Kevin, a developer interested in high efficency compute.
 I have extensive experience working on bare metal environments and edge devices as an engineer and programmer.</h3>
 &emsp;

 &emsp;